Mondex: History

 The Mondex scheme was invented in 1990 by Tim Jones and Graham Higgins of NatWest in the United Kingdom.
 In March 1992 internal tests of the system, known at the time as 'Byte', started running at one of NatWest's major computer centres, Goodman's Fields in London.

-Until December 1993 development continued in secret, when the system was publicly unveiled with an announcement that the Midland Bank had joined the scheme as a 50/50 investment partner.
+Development continued in secret until December 1993, when the system was publicly unveiled with an announcement that the Midland Bank (which had recently been acquired by HSBC) had joined the scheme as a 50/50 investment partner.

 Initial public trials of the payment system were carried out from July 1995 in Swindon, Wiltshire.
 The public phase had required the development and manufacture of numerous merchant devices and smart cards, with BT, NatWest and the Midland Bank sponsoring and installing retail terminals at the car parks, payphones, buses and at merchants in the town, and issuing Mondex cards to residents.
 Within the first five weeks of the trial, 1,900 terminals had reportedly been installed at 620 retailers, and 6,000 cardholders had signed up, with a target of 40,000 cardholders and 1,000 vendors being pursued during the course of the one year trial.
 By September 1995, all buses, car parks and payphones were meant to accept Mondex, and 20 cashpoints and 300 payphones were meant to support funds transfers using the system.

 In July 1996, NatWest and Midland Bank sold the intellectual property rights to develop the Mondex concept, technology, and brand to a new group called Mondex International, with 17 major banks joining the group as shareholders.
 From that point on, Mondex International managed the Mondex brand, oversaw its franchisees and signed contracts with new ones around the globe.
 It also managed the Mondex technology and developed its software.